MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Warning for `include` directives with system header-names in module purview

-Starting in Visual Studio 2019 version 16.10, the compiler warns to prevent a common module interface authoring mistake.
-If you include a standard library header after an `export module` statement, the compiler emits warning C5246.
+Starting in Visual Studio 2019 version 16.10, the compiler emits a warning to prevent a common module interface authoring mistake.
+If you include a standard library header after an `export module` statement, the compiler emits warning C5244.
 Here's an example:

 ```cpp
 export module m;